How Many Broccoli Plants Per Square Foot? Maximizing Your Yield

 • Proper handling and storage: After harvesting, immediately refrigerate broccoli to preserve its freshness.
 Place the heads in a plastic bag, removing as much air as possible, and store them in the vegetable crisper.

-• Utilizing surplus broccoli: If you have more broccoli than you can consume immediately, consider blanching and freezing it for long-term preservation.
+• Using extra broccoli: If you have more than you can eat right away, blanch it and freeze it for later use.
 This allows you to enjoy your harvest throughout the year.

-By harvesting at the right time and properly storing your broccoli, you can savor its flavors and nutrients for an extended period of time.
+By harvesting at the right time and properly storing your broccoli, you can savor its flavors and nutrients for an extended period of time.oring your broccoli, you can savor its flavors and nutrients for an extended period of time.

 Troubleshooting Common Yield Issues